Success! TRAVEL24 has been applied to your cart.

 1) Raw Honey

-Raw honey has been shown to be remarkably effective at treating seborrheic dermatitis.
+Raw honey has been shown to be remarkably effective at reducing seborrheic dermatitis symptoms.
 Unfortunately, this method also requires quite the time commitment, as the honey must stay on your skin for a longer period of time (approximately three hours every other day for a month).

 2) Garlic